cashubtc/nuts/xx+1.md

 ## Using blind authentication tokens

 The wallet checks the `MintBlindAuthSetting` of the mint to determine which endpoints require blind authentication.
-Similar to `NUT-XX` the wallet performs a match on the `protected_endpoints` in the `MintBlindAuthSetting` before attempting to make a request to one of the mint's endpoints.
+Similar to `NUT-XX`, the wallet performs a match on the `protected_endpoints` in the `MintBlindAuthSetting` before attempting a request to one of the mint's endpoints.
 If the match is positive, the wallet needs to add a blind authentication token (BAT) to the request header.

 ### Serialization
 To add a blind authentication token (BAT) to the request header, we need to serialize a single `AuthProof` JSON in base64 with the prefix `authA`: